aaravpillai/feminist-chatbot/README.md

 aforementioned PIA Standards, with the tone of the bot being polite yet assertive.

-`This project was created while on the FutureLearn Course on "Designing a Feminist Chatbot" by UAL Creative Computing Institute.`
+`This project was developed while on the FutureLearn Course on "Designing a Feminist Chatbot" by UAL Creative Computing Institute.`